 Shopify is on a Cloud Network: Your website would be hosted on a cloud network instead of a server.
 Servers tend to crash at the wrong times and incur huge losses.
 Servers often crash on Black Friday or during big events.
 By being on a cloud network, the possibility of the website crashing is rare, allowing you to run your business with ease of mind.
 Being on a cloud network also allows for Google Search Console Integration seamlessly.

 There’s a Plan for Everyone: There are costs associated with running a business.
 You’ll need to pay for Products, Marketing Costs, New Domain, and of course Shopify.
 But Shopify has a pricing plan for everyone.
 You can pay for Shopify Lite for only $9 a month if you are a beginner or on a tight budget.
 Shopify Plus is used for white-glove service.
 You can change the plans as your business grows.
-Each plan has a different Shopify Payout Reports support.
+The plan provides a variety of support for Shopify’s payment reports.

 Wide Range of Support: Shopify wants you to succeed on their platform.
 Shopify has a dedicated blog section that is run by experts to provide valuable tactics for businesses to run on Shopify.
 Shopify Academy/ Shopify Compass is a place where you can take free E-commerce courses and learn at your own pace.
 It has many customer support reps who will happily answer any questions you have.
-There are even Facebook Groups created by Shopify users who want to help new store owners succeed.
-The support ecosystem at Shopify is massive.
+There are also Facebook groups created by Shopify users who want to help new store owners succeed.
+Shopify’s support ecosystem is huge

 Low Barrier to Entry: Anyone can start a Shopify Store.
 Shopify is leading the initiative of lowering barriers to E-commerce.